keyboardio/Chrysalis/product-status.md

 # Keyboardio Chrysalis

-This is a _test release_ of the next version of Chrysalis, the graphical configuration tool for Keyboardio's Kaleidoscope-powered keyboards.
+This is Chrysalis, the graphical configuration tool for Keyboardio's Kaleidoscope-powered keyboards.

-## What doesn't work

-- Device disconnect detection
-- Loading "pre-configured" layouts

 ## What should work